Daphne-Bohm/pokeJourney/README.md

 ## Where can you find the game?

-The project has been deployed on Heroku and can be viewed here: http://yourpokedexjourney.herokuapp.com/
+The project has been deployed on Github and can be viewed here: https://daphne-bohm.github.io/pokejourney/

 ## How does the game work?